ronthekiehn/FunkoPop-Scraper/README.md

 # Funko Pop Scraper

 A small web scraper for [PopPriceGuide](https://www.poppriceguide.com/) to find the price of a Funko Pop.
-Also lets you find the prices of high value funko pops that have been autographed.
-Built with Python using Selenium, re and beautifulsoup.
+Also lets you find the prices of high-value funko pops that have been autographed.
+Built with Python using Selenium, re, and beautifulsoup.

 ## Libraries/Modules Required
 * re